krshrimali/No-Reference-Image-Quality-Assessment-using-BRISQUE-Model/README.md

 ## Note

 ## The repository is now archived.
-The code, updates and issues shall be posted here: https://github.com/spmallick/learnopencv/tree/master/ImageMetrics
+## There have been many revisions, specially about the models used.
+Please check the work by @clunietp (https://github.com/clunietp) and myself on BRISQUE IQA committed to `opencv_contrib` here: https://github.com/opencv/opencv_contrib/tree/master/modules/quality

+**Note:** This work was originally published on LearnOpenCV.
+For code: https://github.com/spmallick/learnopencv/tree/master/ImageMetrics

 The work was published on https://www.learnopencv.com/.
 Link: [blog post](https://www.learnopencv.com/image-quality-assessment-brisque/).